Skip to main content

 Adipose tissue, once considered a passive storage depot, is now recognized as a major endocrine organ, secreting adipokines like leptin and adiponectin that regulate appetite and insulin sensitivity, while also producing inflammatory cytokines like TNF-alpha and Interleukin-6 (IL-6).
 Sex hormones directly modulate this activity.
 Testosterone, for instance, has potent anti-inflammatory effects and improves insulin sensitivity, while the loss of estrogen at menopause is associated with a pro-inflammatory state and a shift toward visceral fat accumulation.

 This integrated physiology means that a hormonal deficiency is also an inflammatory and metabolic disease.
-The goal of a is to sever the pathological links in this chain.
+The goal of a wellness protocol is to sever the pathological links in this chain.
 By restoring hormonal balance, we aim to quiet the inflammatory signaling from adipose tissue, improve the efficiency of glucose disposal, and optimize lipid metabolism.
 The following biomarkers are the tools we use to measure this systemic restoration.

 Advanced Markers of Insulin Sensitivity and Glycemic Control